-Team Purpose within the NHSGGC Public Health Directorate
+Team Purpose within the Public Health and Health Improvement Directorate

-Our programme of work aims to improve the health and wellbeing of pregnant women, children and young people and their families to reduce inequalities within these groups and between these groups and the rest of the population.
+To improve the health and wellbeing of pregnant women, children and young people and their families.
+To reduce inequalities within these groups and between these groups and the rest of the population.

-- Improve the health and wellbeing of pregnant women and their children across the antenatal and perinatal period, and reduces inequalities within these groups and between these groups.
+1. Improve the health and wellbeing of pregnant women and their children across the antenatal and perinatal period and reduces inequalities within these groups and between these groups.

-- Lead the development of the child and maternal health and intelligence function within NHSGGC and at a
+7. Lead the development of the child and maternal health and intelligence function within NHSGGC and at a

 8. Evaluate, report and act to reduce impact of relative poverty for children and families.

 To contact the Maternal and Child Public Health Team please e-mail Emma.Kinghorn@ggc.scot.nhs.uk